 Supervision conferences:

 Oxford Brookes University: International Conferences on Coaching Supervision.
-The twelfth conference took place in May 2024.
 The 2025 conference will be held on 15th May as a hybrid conference, both online and in person in Oxford, England.
 You can book for in-person or online attendance here.
 The theme for 2025 – “Supervision: Its core and its edges” – invites participants to explore what is at the heart of supervision and what might be more marginal.

 The Americas Coaching Supervision Network has a virtual annual conference.
-The 8th conference is taking place on 11th and 12th April 2025, and you can find out more details here.
+The 8th conference takes place on 11th and 12th April 2025, and you can find out more details here.
 The aims are:

-European Association for Supervision and Coaching (EASC): has an annual conference. the most recent was September 2024 in Prague.
+The European Association for Supervision and Coaching (EASC) has an annual conference. the most recent was September 2024 in Prague.
 The theme was Power and Powerlessness in Supervising and Coaching.

 A Relational Systemic SUPERvision conference on SUPERvision and Belonging took place on Wednesday 2nd October 2024.
 These annual conferences are run by the CoachME Beckett McInroy Consultancy.